JoDamaso/NoSQL-Bidness/README.md

   - Run the command inside the terminal, **'npm start'**.
   - In the terminal, you'll be told you're connected.
   - From there you may test the routes on an application like Insomnia or Postman.
+  - You'll need the id's created from mongoose to connect all your routes like userId, friendsId, thoughtsId, and reactionId.
   - Aside from being homework from my Bootcamp, it's soley meant to be benchmark to where I am at in this current moment of coding!

 ## Preview